 C-E-S. Three letters that strike dread in the hearts of tech communications professionals around the world.
-Despite losing many holiday breaks to the need to finalize last-minute show logistics over the years, I actually enjoy and – dare I say look forward to – the Consumer Electronics Show.
+Despite losing many holiday breaks to the need to finalize last-minute show logistics over the years, we actually enjoy and – dare er say look forward to – the Consumer Electronics Show.
 It provides a fresh, shiny (and sometimes noisy) start to the new year and highlights the latest televisions, appliances, wearables, toys, gadgets and accessories.

-The Year of Voice
+The year of voice

 CES 2019 saw Amazon’s Alexa and Google Assistant incorporated into everything from toilets to doggie cams.
 While Apple and Siri were absent from the show floor, it’s clear that 2019 will be the Year of Voice.
 According to recent research, 20 percent of American households had a smart speaker in 2018.
 Amazon continues to have a majority of the market, though Google made many Assistant-related announcements at CES, most notably the availability of Google Assistant Connect, a developer kit designed to make it easier to integrate its voice technology into devices.
 With analysts forecasting most households will align behind just one smart speaker / voice platform, it’s now a race to lay claim to the remaining 80 percent of U.S. homes with internet access.